cjrh/empatico/README.rst

       }
     ]

-Note that it can identify sarcasm!
+Wow, a label for sarcasm!
 Here's another one:

 .. code-block:: bash